-This Basis for Conclusions accompanies but is not part of the Exposure Draft ESRS S4 Consumers and end-users.
-It summarises the considerations of the EFRAG PTF-ESRS and the references to other standard setting initiatives or regulations used in developing the proposed contents of the Exposure Draft.
+This Basis for Conclusions accompanies but is not part of the [draft] ESRS S4 Consumers and end-users.
+It summarises the considerations of the EFRAG SRB and the references to other standard setting initiatives or regulations used in developing the proposed contents of the [draft] Standard.

-This Basis for Conclusions has been prepared solely under the responsibility of the EFRAG PTF-ESRS.
-It, therefore, does not reflect the EFRAG SRB's position at this stage, nor the position of the European Union or European Commission DG Financial Stability, Financial Services and Capital Markets Union (DG FISMA), nor the position of organisations with which the EFRAG PTF-ESRS has cooperated.
+It does not reflect the position of the European Union or European Commission DG Financial Stability, Financial Services and Capital Markets Union (DG FISMA).